Xallt/My-OpenGL-Engine/README.md

 # My-OpenGL-Engine
-A simple 3D graphics engine written with OpenGL for me to play around with
+A simple 3D graphics engine written in C++ with OpenGL

-I don't intend to further improve this project for public use